smoothsec/dev/afpacket/README.md

 This folder is designed for SmoothSec 3.4 or higher.
 This folder is under heavy development.
 Changes and bugs may be expected.

 The following scripts are for delopying Suricata inline mode and IDS mode with AF_PACKET.
-The Snort version is devleoping.
+The Snort version is under development.

 <h3>Download and install the scripts</h3>